gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [Note]

 This blog is about making games with Unity3D.
-So, I’ve included this chapter.
+So, I’ve included a chapter about Unity JavaScript.
 If you’re not interested in making games, skip the chapter 0.

 [/Note]